About Madurai Water Intelligence

 • Vaigai is a multi-purpose dam, not a city reservoir.
 It's owned by the Tamil Nadu Public Works Department and shared across Madurai, Theni, Sivagangai and Ramanathapuram districts for both irrigation and drinking water.
 MMC's sanctioned drinking-water allocation is 1,500 mcft per year- a small slice of Vaigai's total storage.
 The most recent reported actual draw is ~900 mcft per year (≈70 MLD continuous).

-• We haven't yet found a public daily feed.Pannaipatty WTP's daily raw-water intake and treated output, the 23 OHTs' live levels, and zone-by-zone supply are tracked inside MMC's ICCC and SCADA systems for internal monitoring; we don't have a route to a daily public surface for them today.
+• We haven't yet found a public daily feed.Pannaipatty WTP's daily raw-water intake and treated output, the 28 existing OHTs' live levels (with 37 more being built under Tranche 2), and zone-by-zone supply are tracked inside MMC's ICCC and SCADA systems for internal monitoring; we don't have a route to a daily public surface for them today.
 So a single "days of water left" number for the city would be guesswork; we don't generate one.

 What the dashboard doesshow: Vaigai's live dam level (sourced daily from the Tamil Nadu Agriculture Department's reservoir page), MMC's public allocation and recent-draw constants, and the structural infrastructure of Pannaipatty WTP and the distribution network.
 That's the honest version of what's currently knowable from outside MMC.